 - WA DoT will only assume the role of Controlling Agency for that portion of the response that occurs within State waters as per its jurisdictional responsibilities.
-The WA DoT's Marine Safety General Manager is the Hazard Management Agency (HMA) for the Marine Oil Pollution (MOP) hazards in State waters. - WA DoT nominating officers to facilitate aligned communications, share situation awareness and coordinate response actions with the INPEX IMT. - WA DoT also establishing an Incident Control Centre in Fremantle and INPEX providing a number of emergency management support personnel to work within the WA DoT IMT (the INPEX IMT would still function and lead the response in Commonwealth waters and liaise with WA DoT IMT). - A Joint Strategic Coordination Committee (JSCC) will be established between Controlling Agencies and their respective IMT's.
+This will occur under the coordination of WA DoT and the WA State Marine Pollution Coordinator, under delegation of the Hazard Management Agency (HMA) for the Marine Oil Pollution (MOP) hazards in State waters. - WA DoT will response in accordance with the WA State Oil Spill Contingency Plan (WA DoT.
+2015). - WA DoT nominating a WA DoT Liaison Officer and Media Liaison Officer to facilitate aligned communications, share situation awareness and coordinate response actions with the INPEX IMT. - WA DoT also establishing an Incident Control Centre in Fremantle and INPEX providing a number of emergency management support personnel to work within the WA DoT IMT (the INPEX IMT would still function and lead the response in Commonwealth waters and liaise with WA DoT IMT). - A Joint Strategic Coordination Committee (JSCC) will be established between Controlling Agencies and their respective IMT's.
 The role of the JSCC is to ensure appropriate coordination between the respective IMTs established by multiple Controlling Agencies (e.g., INPEX and WA DoT). - WA DoT may provide a liaison officer to INPEX where State waters may be impacted by a spill event.